JaitiMalhotra/AdchieveAssignment1/README.md

 # Project Description

-* REST API to calculate the distance from given list of addresses to Adchieve HQ, sorts them and stores in a CSV which can be applied through localhost/api/v1/distances
+* Django REST API to calculate the distance from given list of addresses to Adchieve HQ, sorts them and stores in a CSV which can be applied through localhost/api/v1/distances

     ### Unit Testing Framework
     * This project was developed in an iterative development cycle that emphasizes writing automated tests before writing the actual code, also known as Test Driven Development(TDD) approach.